contains information about avalanche transceivers and rescue. You

 avalanche educator Jonathan

-Shefftz is now a contributor to BeaconReviews.com.
+Shefftz continues to help author BeaconReviews.com.
 Jonathan

 has published reviews of avalanche transceivers for many years,